 The Stem Cell Center is also studying the use of stem cells for the treatment of peripheral vascular disease.
 The patients in this study have severe blockages in the arteries of their legs, have exhausted all other treatment options, and are at risk for amputation.
 The stem cells are injected directly into the leg muscle.

-This year, the Robert and Janice McNair Foundation established the McNair Scholars Program at THI at SLEH.
+The Robert and Janice McNair Foundation established the McNair Scholars Program at THI at SLEH in October 2008.
 Dr. Edward T.H.
 Yeh was named the first McNair Scholar.
 Dr. Yeh is internationally recognized for helping to decipher the role of inflammation in the development of atherosclerosis, for using adult stem cells to repair damaged heart muscle, and for discovering three novel biochemical pathways that revolutionized the understanding of the life cycle of a cell and cell signaling.
 Dr. Yeh now plans to concentrate on identifying the mechanisms that allow human adult cells to produce new heart muscle tissue.
 He will also develop methods for reprogramming skin cells to create stem cells for clinical use.